MantisVision/webUtils/docs/rysk.md

 ```
 Tested version of three.js compatible with ``@mantisvision/rysk`` is r138.
 If you use a different version, there might be issues due to frequent changes in three.js API.

 ``MantisRYSK.min.js`` creates its own, global variable and names it Rysk.
-It conatins 4 properties:
+It contains 4 properties:
 - URLMesh
 - StreamMesh
 - RYSKUrl (alias of URLMesh)